nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * Current behaviour: Name does not accept any non-alphanumeric characters and whitespace character.
   * Enhanced behaviour: Name should accommodate for commas `,` and slash `/` characters.
 This also involves more extensive name validation, with ensuring that comma must be preceded by an alphanumeric character and succeeded by a whitespace character, and slash must be preceded and succeeded by alphanumeric characters.

+* Better name handling.
+  * Current behaviour: Name entered by user is kept as it is.
+  * Enhanced behaviour: Name entered by user is standardised so that for each word, the first character is capitalised and the rest of the characters are not capitalised (non-alphabetical characters are kept as they are).
+  * Justification: This standardises the display of contact names.
+Furthermore, this allows better sorting.
+As of `v1.4`, when sorting by name in ascending order, names starting with `a` are put behind names starting with `Z`.
+With the standardisation, there would be no name starting with `a`.

 * Stricter phone uniqueness constraint.
   * Current behaviour: Two phone numbers are identified as having the same identity if the user input of the two phones are the same.
 This means that `+65 12345678` and `+6512345678` are identified as two different phone numbers.
   * Enhanced behaviour: Two phone numbers are identified as having the same identity if they have the same country code and number part.
 This means that `+65 12345678` and `+6512345678` should be identified as the same phone number.